 “You are the average of the five people you spend the most time with.” – Jim Rohn.

-This is probably one of the most important lifehacks that everyone should know.
+This is probably one of the most critical lifehacks that everyone should know.
 Just like “you are what you eat”, “you are who you hang out with”.

 I’m going to break off into a basketball analogy for a moment.
 Please stay with me here.